dpwoert/magic-circle/readme.md

 An online demo environment can be found [here](https://playground.magic-circle.dev/).

+## Works with

+Magic Circle is framework and library agnostic and can thus work together with for example:

+- Three.js
+- p5.js
+- Regl
+- Pixi.js
+- React

 ## Features

 **🎛 Custom controls** Enables you to play around with variables.
 All controls are configurable and adaptable to play nicely with most data sources.
 Out of the box it comes with a good set of versatile controls for numbers, strings, booleans, functions and colours.

-**🏗 Framework agnostic** Magic Circle can work together with most frameworks and libraries, for example Three.js, p5.js, Regl and Pixi.js.

 **👁‍🗨 Layers** Layers are used to organise all these controls.
 This can, for example, mimic the 'scene graph'.